dkg/PGPy2/docs/source/installation.rst

 Other Linux
 ^^^^^^^^^^^

-Building PGPy on Linux requires a C compiler, headers for Python, headers for OpenSSL, and libffi, to support building Cryptography.
+Building PGPy2 on Linux requires a C compiler, headers for Python, headers for OpenSSL, and libffi, to support building Cryptography.

 For Debian/Ubuntu, these requirements can be installed like so::

     $ sudo apt install build-essential libssl-dev libffi-dev python-dev

-You may need to install ``python3-dev`` if you are using PGPy on Python 3.
+You may need to install ``python3-dev`` if you are using PGPy2 on Python 3.

 For Fedora/RHEL derivatives, the build requirements can be installed like so::